Ripple–SEC motion rejected by judge, XRP case remains unresolved

 A joint motion submitted by the U.S. Securities and Exchange Commission (SEC) and Ripple Labs in the XRP case was denied by Judge Analisa Torres of the U.S. District Court for the Southern District of New York.

-In her decision dated May 15, the request to remove an injunction and lower a $125 million civil penalty was rejected, with the judge ruling that the proposed agreement failed to satisfy the legal criteria required for altering a final judgment.
+In her May 15 decision, the judge rejected the request to remove an injunction and reduce a $125 million civil penalty, ruling that the proposed agreement did not meet the legal criteria for modifying a final judgment.

-Court approval had been sought by the SEC and Ripple to annul an injunction that barred Ripple from committing securities violations and to reduce the civil penalty to $50 million as part of a negotiated agreement during the pendency of their appeals.
+The SEC and Ripple jointly sought court approval to annul an injunction that barred Ripple from committing securities violations and to reduce the civil penalty to $50 million as part of a negotiated agreement during their ongoing appeals.

-However, Judge Torres deemed the motion procedurally improper, noting that it should have been submitted under Rule 60—a rule governing motions for relief from a final judgment that requires proof of “exceptional circumstances.”
+However, Judge Torres rejected the motion as procedurally improper, stating that the parties should have filed it under Rule 60, which governs motions for relief from a final judgment and requires evidence of “exceptional circumstances.”
 Attorney James Filan, responding to the decision, shared commentary on the social media platform X:

 Judge Torres has denied the parties’ motion for an indicative ruling.
 ‘If jurisdiction were restored to this Court, the Court would deny the parties’ motion as procedurally improper.’